 The presence of the centralized mobility anchor allows a mobile device to be reachable when it is not connected to its home domain.
 The anchor, among other tasks, ensures forwarding of packets destined to or sent from the mobile device.
-As such, most of the deployed architectures today have a small number of centralized anchors managing the traffic of millions of mobile subscribers.
-Coompared with a distributed approach, a centralized approach have several issues or limitations affecting performance and scalability, which require costly network dimensioning and engineering to fix them.
+Most of the deployed architectures today have a small number of centralized anchors managing the traffic of millions of mobile subscribers.
+Compared with a distributed approach, a centralized approach is likely to have several issues or limitations affecting performance and scalability, which require costly network dimensioning and engineering to resolve.

 To optimize handovers for mobile users, the base protocols have been extended to efficiently handle packet forwarding between the previous and new points of attachment.
 These extensions are necessary when applications impose stringent requirements in terms of delay.
-Notions of localization and distribution of local agents have been introduced to reduce signalling overhead.
+Notions of localization and distribution of local agents have been introduced to reduce signaling overhead.
 Unfortunately today we witness difficulties in getting such protocols deployed, often leading to sub-optimal choices.

-Moreover, all the availability of multi-mode devices and the possibility to use several network interfaces simultaneously have motivated the development of more new protocol extensions.
-Deployment will be further complicated with so many extensions.
+Moreover, the availability of multi-mode devices and the possibility of using several network interfaces simultaneously have motivated the development of more new protocol extensions.
+Deployment is further complicated with so many extensions.

-Mobile users are, more than ever, consuming Internet content, and impose new requirements on mobile core networks for data traffic delivery.
-When this traffic demand exceeds available capacity, service providers need to implement new strategies such as selective traffic offload (e.g. 3GPP work items LIPA/SIPTO) through alternative access networks (e.g. WLAN).
+Mobile users are, more than ever, consuming Internet content; such traffic imposes new requirements on mobile core networks for data traffic delivery.
+When the traffic demand exceeds available capacity, service providers need to implement new strategies such as selective traffic offload (e.g. 3GPP work items LIPA/SIPTO) through alternative access networks (e.g. WLAN).
 Moreover, the localization of content providers closer to the Mobile/Fixed Internet Service Providers network requires taking into account local Content Delivery Networks (CDNs) while providing mobility services.

-As long as demand exceeds capactity, both offloading and CDN techniques could benefit from the development of more flat mobile architectures (i.e., fewer levels of routing hierarchy introduced into the data path by the mobility management system).
-This view is reinforced by the shift in users! traffic behavior, aimed at increasing direct communications among peers in the same geographical area.
-The development of truly flat mobile architectures would result in anchoring the traffic closer to point of attachment of the user and overcoming the suboptimal routing issues of a centralized mobility scheme.
+When demand exceeds capacity, both offloading and CDN techniques could benefit from the development of mobile architectures with fewer levels of routing hierarchy introduced into the data path by the mobility management system.
+This trend in network flattening is reinforced by a shift in users traffic behavior, aimed at increasing direct communications among peers in the same geographical area.
+Distributed mobility management in a truly flat mobile architecture would anchor the traffic closer to the point of attachment of the user and overcome the suboptimal routing issues of a centralized mobility scheme.

-While deploying [Paper-Locating.User] today!s mobile networks, service providers face new challenges.
-More often than not, mobile devices remain attached to the same point of attachment, in which case specific IP mobility management support is not required for applications that launch and complete while connected to the same point of attachment.
+While deploying [Paper-Locating.User] today's mobile networks, service providers face new challenges.
+More often than not, mobile devices remain attached to the same point of attachment.
+Specific IP mobility management support is not required for applications that launch and complete while the mobile device is connected to the same point of attachment.
 However, the mobility support has been designed to be always on and to maintain the context for each mobile subscriber as long as they are connected to the network.
 This can result in a waste of resources and ever-increasing costs for the service provider.
 Infrequent mobility and intelligence of many applications suggest that mobility can be provided dynamically, thus simplifying the context maintained in the different nodes of the mobile network.